joj-macho/joj-macho.github.io/tutorials/python/getting-started-with-python.md

     </div>
 </figure>

-#### Breaking Down Complex Problems

-Programming teaches you how to solve complex problems by breaking them down into smaller, more manageable parts.
+- **Breaking Down Complex Problems**: Programming teaches you how to solve complex problems by breaking them down into smaller, more manageable parts.
 This skill is valuable not only in computer science but also in many other aspects of life.

-#### Automation

-Programming enables you to automate repetitive or time-consuming tasks, saving you time and effort.
+- **Automation**: Programming enables you to automate repetitive or time-consuming tasks, saving you time and effort.
 For example, imagine having to sort through hundreds of files to find a specific piece of information.
 With programming, you can write a script that will do that task for you in a matter of seconds.

-#### Understanding Technology

-Learning to program can help you understand how computers and software work, which is essential in our technology-driven world.
+- **Understanding Technology**: Learning to program can help you understand how computers and software work, which is essential in our technology-driven world.
 Understanding how these devices work and how to interact with them is becoming increasingly important.

-#### Creativity

-Programming allows you to express your creativity by building projects and applications that solve real-world problems or provide new and innovative solutions.
+- **Creativity**: Programming allows you to express your creativity by building projects and applications that solve real-world problems or provide new and innovative solutions.
 Whether it's developing a new mobile app or designing a website, programming gives you the tools to turn your ideas into reality.

-#### Increased Career Opportunities

-Programming skills are in high demand across many industries.
+- **Increased Career Opportunities**: Programming skills are in high demand across many industries.
 By learning to program, you can open up many career opportunities and increase your earning potential.

 ## Introduction to Python Programming

 ---

-First of all, let me clear up a common misconception.
-Python is not just a large snake!
-It's actually a programming language that's named after an old BBC comedy sketch series called Monty Python's Flying Circus.
-But today, Python has become one of the most popular programming languages in the world.
-In fact, according to the Stack Overflow Developer Survey of 2021, Python has been the most wanted programming language for five years in a row.
-Impressive, right?
+Python, created in 1991 by Guido van Rossum, is a versatile and widely-used programming language.
+Contrary to a common misconception, it's not named after a snake but after the British comedy sketch series, Monty Python's Flying Circus.
+Python has gained immense popularity due to its readability, simplicity, and support for various programming paradigms, including procedural, object-oriented, and functional programming.

+While Python's readability may give the impression of simplicity, it is a unique language, influenced by various others but standing distinctively on its own.
+Often described as "magic", Python has become a favorite among developers for its elegance and expressiveness.
+However, mastering Python requires approaching it on its terms rather than comparing it strictly with other languages.

 <figure>
     <div style="display: flex; align-items: center;">